 The subtle difference is that a global supply chain generally is referred to when discussing the manufacturing and distribution steps.
 For example, you probably wouldn't include your research and development or marketing team when talking about your global supply chain.
 They add a lot of value, but you could probably produce or distribute your goods without them.

-But that's why it can be smart to think about a global value chain along with your global supply chain.
-If you place importance on every piece of the system that produces your goods or services, your business is less likely to be inefficient and run into trouble in the future.
+Considering a global supply chain can be a key part of growing a business.
+If you place importance on every piece of the system that produces your goods or services, your business is less likely to be inefficient and run into trouble.
+It can be smart to think about a global value chain along with your global supply chain.

 Photo: Getty Images